The Human Rights Act 1998

 The Human Rights Act is possibly the most important piece of legislation in the UK regarding human rights.
 It came into effect in 2000 and is concerned with enforcing the terms of European Convention on Human Rights in UK Law.
 In this section you will find advice and information on several aspects of the Act, including:

 - taking a case to the European Court of Human Rights

 - rights under the Convention.

-If you need more detailed legal advice on your human rights, Instant Law Line offers unlimited legal advice over the telephone for just £7.99 a month.
+If you need more detailed legal advice on your human rights, Instant Law Line offers legal advice over the telephone from just £7.99 a month.

 The Origin of the Human Rights Act